upmaru/memovee-tama/tmdb-movie-browsing/querying.md

                     "path": "genres",
                     "query": {
                       "terms": {
-                        // Add appropriate genres based on the user's request (e.g., ["Family", "Animation"] for kids, ["Family", "Science Fiction"] for sci-fi for children)
+                        // Add appropriate genres based on the user's request (e.g., ["Family", "Animation"] for kids, ["Family", "Science Fiction"] for sci-fi for children), "Family" is mandatory when being asked about movie for kids.
                         "genres.name": ["Family", "Animation", "Science Fiction"]
                       }
                     }